OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 </div>
 <h3 id="new_in_platform_server_release_oct.2019_cp4">New in Platform Server Release Oct.2019 CP4</h3>
 <ul>
 <li>Added new environment security options to force Secure and SameSite properties in cookies generated by the platform.
-Check the document <a href="https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Upcoming_changes_in_cookie_handling_in_Google_Chrome#Release_schedule" rel="internal" target="_blank" rel="noopener noreferrer">Upcoming changes in cookie handling in Google Chrome</a> for more information.
+Check the document <a href="https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Upcoming_changes_in_cookie_handling_in_Google_Chrome#Release_schedule" target="_blank" rel="noopener noreferrer">Upcoming changes in cookie handling in Google Chrome</a> for more information.
 (RPC-502)</li>
 <li>Added three optional input parameters to configure additional Cookie settings in HTTPRequestHandler.
 (RTAF-1774)</li>
 </ul>
 <h3 id="bug_fixing_release_oct.2019_cp4">Bug Fixing</h3>